redhat-developer/app-services-cli/CONTRIBUTING.md

 #### `make docs/generate`

-After running the command, the documentation should be updated with the command using markdown and then transformed to Asciidocs.
+After running the command, the documentation should be generated in AsciiDoc format.

+#### `make docs/generate-modular-docs`

+After running the command, the `dist` directory will contain the documentation conforming to the modular docs specification.

 ## Best practices